jackdewinter/pymarkdown/docs/rules/rule_md047.md

 This file ends without a newline.
 ```

-This includes triggering on a final line that contains a newline
+This includes triggering on a final line that has a newline
 character followed by one or more whitespace characters.
 To
 properly illustrate this, the space characters at the end of the
 following example have been replaced with the string `{space}`